 - Agree on a solution: ‘So it’s agreed that you will play with your Lego at the other end of the sitting room, where no one will be walking past.’

 - Try out the solution.
 Remind your child to put the plan into action.

 - Let him have the experience.
-If there is not an answer to the problem, the cookie really is broken, or the Batman pants really are in the wash, then your child will need to learn that sometimes life hands us disappointment.
+If there is not an answer to the problem, the cookie is broken, or the Batman pants are in the wash, then your child will need to learn that sometimes life hands us disappointment.
 Let him feel the feelings.

 - Stay calm and be there for them while they ‘sweat the small stuff.’